-For the NASE region, the intensity at the surface shows large fluctuations across the year: in total, six maxima of intensity higher than 0.8°C are observed, followed by low troughs (with differences of 0.3 to 0.8 °C relative to the peaks) (Figure 3b, solid blue line).
-The intensity at 40 m depth - where maximum occurs in the mean intensity depth profile - increases progressively from 0.3°C early March to peak mid-December at 1.0°C (Figure 3b, dashed blue line).
-In between, some variations exist with smaller peaks mid-May and mid-October (occurring shortly after the surface peaks).
-The MHW signature at the surface develops earlier than at subsurface.
-It suggests that the signal propagates from the surface, across the water column to subsurface, and below the MLD (Figure 3b, orange line).
-The increase in area occupied by MHWs in March, for both the surface and 40 m depth, coincides with the shoaling of the MLD (Figure 3b, solid and dashed grey lines, orange line).
-The horizontal extent is similar for both depths, with values fluctuating around 70% of the area from April to mid-October.
-We note that the intensity at the surface and at 40m depth are equal during winter period.
-This is linked to the deepening of the MLD to levels deeper than 40m which homogenise temperature (Figure 3b, orange line).
-Unlike shallower depths, the intensity at 156m remains stable around 0.4°C across the year (Figure 3b, dotted blue line).
-Extent is lower at 156m depth with values remaining between 20% to 30%.
-Note, in between 40m and 156m, surface warming propagates progressively at depth across the year.
-For instance, at 100m depth, from February onwards, the intensity levels steadily increase from values of 0.29°C to 0.61°C by mid-November (see Figure 4e).
+For the NASE region, the intensity at the surface shows large fluctuations across the year: in total, six maxima of intensity higher than 0.8 °C are observed, followed by low troughs (with differences of 0.3 to 0.8 °C relative to the peaks) (Fig. 3b, solid blue line).
+The intensity at 40 m depth - where the maximum occurs in the mean intensity depth profile - increases progressively from 0.3 °C in early March to a peak in mid-December at 1.0 °C (Fig. 3b, dashed blue line).
+In between, some variations exist, with smaller peaks in mid-May and mid-October (occurring shortly after the surface peaks).
+The MHW signature at the surface develops earlier than at the subsurface.
+It suggests that the signal propagates from the surface, across the water column to the subsurface and below the MLD (Fig. 3b, orange line).
+The increase in area occupied by MHWs in March, for both the surface and 40 m depth, coincides with the shoaling of the MLD (Fig. 3b, solid and dashed grey lines, orange line).
+The horizontal extent is similar for both depths, with values fluctuating around 70 % of the area from April to mid-October.
+We note that the intensity at the surface and at 40 m depth is equal during the winter period.
+This is linked to the deepening of the MLD to levels deeper than 40 m, which homogenise temperature (Fig. 3b, orange line).
+Unlike shallower depths, the intensity at 156 m remains stable around 0.4 °C across the year (Fig. 3b, dotted blue line).
+Extent is lower at 156 m depth, with values remaining between 20% and 30%.
+Note that, in between 40 and 156 m, surface warming propagates progressively at depth across the year.
+For instance, at 100 m depth, from February onwards, the intensity levels steadily increase from values of 0.29 to 0.61 °C by mid-November (see Fig. 4e).

-The evolution of the mean intensity for NATR, at the surface and at depth, describes a different kind of MHW than for the NASE region (Figure 3c, green lines).
+The evolution of the mean intensity for NATR, at the surface and at depth, describes a different kind of MHW than for the NASE region (Fig. 3c, green lines).
 The MHW is characterised by one long temporal event - rather than a series of shorter events - that peaks at the end of July.
-At the surface, high intensity develops rapidly early June and remains high until the end of September with values constantly above 0.5°C (Figure 3c, solid green line).
-Horizontal extent of the MHW increases in two steps: first reaching ~70% at the end of April-May and then above 90% from mid-June to November, to finally drop slightly below 80% (Figure 3c, solid grey line).
+At the surface, high intensity develops rapidly in early June and remains high until the end of September, with values constantly above 0.5 °C (Fig. 3c, solid green line).
+Horizontal extent of the MHW increases in two steps: first reaching $\sim 70\,\%$ at the end of April-May and then above 90 % from mid-June to November, to finally drop slightly below 80 % (Fig. 3c, solid grey line).